 To address the current challenges facing the warfighter, our government and defense prime contractors, we have developed a new product architecture that supports a more dynamic, iterative, spiral development process by leveraging open architecture standards and leading-edge commercial technologies and products.
-Our open architecture is carried throughout our entire embedded computing product line from the very small form-factor subsystems to the highend, where ultimate processing power and reliability is of paramount importance to the mission.
-Our commercially-developed hardware and software product capabilities cover the entire Intelligence, Surveillance and Reconnaissance ("ISR") spectrum from acquisition and digitization of the signal, to processing of the signal, through the exploitation and dissemination of the information.
+Our open architecture is carried throughout our entire embedded computing product line from the very small form-factor subsystems to the high-end, where ultimate processing power and reliability is of paramount importance to the mission.
+Our commercially-developed product capabilities cover the entire intelligence, surveillance and reconnaissance ("ISR") spectrum from acquisition and digitization of the signal, to processing of the signal, through the exploitation and dissemination of the information.
 We work continuously to improve our hardware technology with an eye toward optimization of SWaP demands.

-We use the latest Intel® server-class processing products as well as GPU products in our embedded high-performance processing technologies.
+Mercury partners with global tech leaders to align technology roadmaps and deliver cutting-edge computing in scalable, field-deployable form factors that are fully configurable to each unique workload.
+We use the latest Intel® server-class processing products, Field Programmable Gate Arrays ("FPGA"), as well as GPU products in our embedded high-performance processing technologies.
 While this multi-computing and embedded processing technology is one of our core skills, the SWaP constraints that are encountered in connection with the high-performance embedded processing applications create unique challenges.
-For example, to deal with the heat build-up involved in small subsystems, we introduced a key technology called Air-Flow-By TM that enables previously unattainable levels of processing power within a small footprint by effectively removing heat so the server-class processors can perform at maximum designed power limits.
-In rugged environments where air is limited, such as high-altitude operations, our Liquid-Flow-By TM technology has been successfully customer tested allowing maximum server-class processor performance.
-These innovative cooling techniques allow full performance server-class processing in rugged environments enabling new and advanced modes of operation that enhance the multi-intelligence, situational awareness and EW capabilities in military platforms.
+For example, to deal with the heat build-up involved in small subsystems, we introduced a key technology called Air-Flow-ByTM that enables previously unattainable levels of processing power within a small footprint by effectively removing heat so the server-class processors can perform at maximum designed power limits.
+In rugged environments where air is limited, such as high-altitude operations, our Liquid-Flow-ByTM technology has been successfully customer tested allowing maximum server-class processor performance.
+These innovative cooling techniques allow full performance server-class processing in rugged environments enabling new and advanced modes of operation that enhance the multi-intelligence, situational awareness and electronic warfare capabilities in military platforms.

 Embedded systems security has become a requirement for new and emerging military programs, and our security solutions are a critical differentiator from our traditional competition.
 Our security solutions, combined with our next-generation secure Intel® server-class product line, together with increasingly frequent mandates from the government to secure electronic systems for domestic and foreign military sales, position us well to capitalize on DoD program protection security requirements.
-Finally, our built-in security framework creates higher product differentiation, drives greater program velocity, while lowering risk.
+Finally, our built-in security framework creates higher product differentiation, and drives greater program velocity, while lowering risk.